 - Be prepared for the strong winds that are common on Essaouira Beach.

-- Try bargaining in the markets to get the best prices on souvenirs and local goods.
+- Try bargaining in the markets to get the best souvenirs and local goods prices.

-- If you're visiting Essaouira during the summer months, be sure to book accommodations in advance, as the town can get busy during the peak season.
+Book accommodations in advance if you're visiting Essaouira during the summer months, as the town can get busy during the peak season.

 Essaouira is a true gem of Morocco's Atlantic coast, offering a perfect blend of history, culture, and natural beauty.
-From its enchanting medina to its pristine beaches, there's no shortage of things to see and do in this captivating town.
-Whether you're exploring the town's rich cultural heritage or soaking up the sun on Essaouira Beach, a visit to this Moroccan gem is sure to be an unforgettable experience.
+From its enchanting medina to its pristine beaches, this captivating town has no shortage of things to see and do.
+Whether exploring the town's rich cultural heritage or soaking up the sun on Essaouira Beach, visiting this Moroccan gem will surely be an unforgettable experience.